-Most of these gardens are free to visit, with local councils or volunteer groups responsible for maintenance and upkeep.
-Spending an afternoon in a green oasis away from the hustle and bustle of the city is a real blessing.
+Many of these gardens are free to visit, lovingly maintained by local councils or dedicated volunteer groups.
+Taking an afternoon to unwind in one of these green oases, away from the city’s hustle and bustle, is a blessing.

-From tranquil Japanese gardens to sprawling botanical havens, we have shortlisted what we believe are the 15 prettiest gardens in Greater Sydney.
+From serene Japanese gardens to expansive botanical landscapes, we’ve compiled a list of the 15 most beautiful gardens in Greater Sydney.

 1. Royal Botanic Garden Sydney

-Let’s kick off this list with Sydney’s most popular garden, the Royal Botanic Garden, located right next to the CBD.
+Let’s begin with Sydney’s most iconic garden, the Royal Botanic Garden, situated right next to the CBD.

-Opened more than 200 years ago, the garden is Australia’s oldest botanic garden and scientific institution.
-The traditional owners of the land are the Cadigal people, and the indigenous history plays an important role in the garden.
+Established over 200 years ago, this is Australia’s oldest botanic garden and scientific institution.
+The land’s traditional custodians are the Gadigal people, and the garden acknowledges its rich Indigenous heritage.

-Today, the Royal Botanic Garden is home to an extensive collection of plants from all around the world, focusing on Australia and the South Pacific.
+Today, the Royal Botanic Garden features an impressive collection of plants from around the globe, with a particular emphasis on Australian and South Pacific species.

 Royal Botanic Garden Sydney | |